 Bass Trombone – Paul Faraway

 In 1991 Paul moved to St Austell Band, then onto Lostwithiel Brass ’88 and then in 1994 re-joined Mount Charles.
-This was a very successful time, winning Pontins Prestatyn contest twice, also appearing at the Royal Albert Hall national finals & coming 7th, Yeovil contest plus another fine performance at Spennymoor, the grand shield, on television and on radio.
+This was a very successful time, winning Pontins Prestatyn contest twice, also appearing at the Royal Albert Hall national finals & coming 7th.
+Other contests he appeared at where the Yeovil Entertainment plus fine performances at Spennymoor, the grand shield, on television and on radio.
 Another highlight of this time was an appearance on the Plymouth Theatre Royal stage in the play “Brassed Off”, as well as playing he “acted in a donkey jacket” alongside Steve Hudson (Full Monty) and other luminaries.

 In April 2005 Paul re-joined Bodmin Band and then in 2007 joined St Pinnock Band.